vitalif/vitastor/docs/config/osd.en.md

 - Default: 10
 - Can be changed online: yes

 Minimum possible value for auto-tuned recovery_sleep_us.
-Values lower than this value are changed to 0.
+Lower values are changed to 0.

+## recovery_tune_sleep_cutoff_us

+- Type: microseconds
+- Default: 10000000
+- Can be changed online: yes

+Maximum possible value for auto-tuned recovery_sleep_us.
+Higher values are treated as outliers and ignored in aggregation.